jfcherng-sublime/ST-ShellScriptImproved/README.md

 Sublime-ShellScriptImproved
 ===========================

-A better ShellScript (Bash) syntax highlight for Sublime Text >= 3092.
+A better ShellScript (Bash) syntax highlight for Sublime Text >= 3116.

+[Here](https://github.com/sublimehq/Packages/issues/434) is an official `ShellScript` syntax rewrite issue.
+If the rewrite one comes out and it is good enough for, at least, Bash, I may drop support for this repository.

+Pros:

+- It fixes quite lots of bugs which exist in the official one.
+- It parses things more grammatical while the official one is more like a keyword highlighter.

+Cons:

+- It is designed for Bash while the official one is designed for general shell script.
+- You may have to add customized scopes to your color scheme if you do use a bundled one.
+- Its source code is as messy as the official one's but this does not matter if you are not a maintainer.

 Screenshots
 ===========

-Left / Right = ShellScript (Bash) / ShellScript Improved
+Left / Right = Official ShellScript (Bash) / ShellScript Improved
 ![screenshot](https://raw.githubusercontent.com/jfcherng/Sublime-ShellScriptImproved/gh-pages/images/screenshot.png)